 Please complete an application for the desired Port property location:

 - SEA Airport License Application.
-Submit completed SEA Airport license applications to Kate Hudson.
+Submit completed SEA Airport license applications to Perry Cooper.

 - Maritime Properties License Application.
 Submit completed Port Maritime Properties license applications to Trevor Panger.